Ching367436/ethernaut-motorbike-solution-after-decun-upgrade/README.md

 function computeCreateAddress(address deployer, uint256 nonce) public pure returns (address);
 ```

-So we got all we needed to solve the challenge!
+We got all we needed to solve the challenge!
 Let's start exploiting!

 ### Exploitation